-Schedule for the academic year goes as follows: Academic year starts in September the latest and will end around May 2025.
-You will have a one-week autumn break and a one-week winter break.
-Lectures usually take place during weekdays (Monday-Friday).
+Schedule for the academic year 2025-2026

+Autumn semester: August 1, 2025 - December 31, 2025

+Spring semester: January 1, 2026 - July 31, 2026 Summer studies: May 2, 2026 - August 31, 2026

+No teaching will be held on the following dates:

+October 20-26, 2025 (week 43)

+December 22, 2025 - January 11, 2026 (weeks 52, 1, and 2)

+February 23 - March 1, 2026 (week 9)

+Usually, lectures take place during weekdays (Monday-Friday).

 Regarding attendance, each teacher decides which modality to use to deliver their classes and whether attendance is compulsory.
-If attendance to classes is compulsory, your participation in-person does influence on your final grades.
-However, please do not come to campus when feeling ill.
+If attendance at classes is compulsory, your participation inperson does influence your final grades.

+Do not come to campus when feeling ill.
 If you have a class or an office appointment in person, please contact the teacher or staff member in advance to inform about the situation and your unavailability to join in person.

 Bring your own computer and smartphone with you.
-Xamk has a BYOD (bring your own device) policy, which means that you need to have a computer to follow the studies at Xamk.
-Read more about the requirements from Xamk's website: BYOD - Bring Your Own Device - Xamk.
+Xamk has a BYOD (bring your own device) policy: you need to have a computer to follow the studies at Xamk.
+Read more about the requirements from Xamk's website: BYOD-Bring Your Own Device-Xamk.
 Note also, that Xamk uses multi-factor authentication: remember to make sure your smartphone supports Microsoft Authenticator or Google Authenticator.